 Fight for Kentucky.
 Fight for change.
 Fight for those who never had a fighting chance!

-Breath of Hope Kentucky exists to initiate conversation and spread greater awareness about lung cancer in Kentucky to help erase the stigma and lower the deadly statistics of this disease.
+Breath of Hope Kentucky exists to initiate conversation and raise the level awareness about lung cancer in Kentucky to help erase the stigma and lower the deadly statistics of this disease.
 The #1 cancer killer of men and women!

-Unfortunately, Kentucky leads the Nation in lung cases and deaths…We rank #1 and it is up to those of us who call Kentucky home to help in the effort to raise awareness that will help save lives.
-Lindi was born in Lexington and has lived in Kentucky her entire life which is why when she was diagnosed she was determined to focus and maintain her advocacy in the Commonwealth.
-Her journey started in Kentucky and her efforts to educate and help others will remain in Kentucky.
+Unfortunately, Kentucky leads the Nation in lung cases and deaths.
+This #1 ranking is no okay and it is up to those of us who call Kentucky home to help in the effort to raise awareness that will help save lives.
+Lindi was born in Lexington and has lived in Kentucky her entire life which is why, when she was diagnosed, she was determined to focus and maintain her advocacy in the Commonwealth.
+Her journey started in Kentucky and her efforts to educate and help others in this state is her priority.
 She fights for those who never had a fighting chance and educates those who still have the opportunity to learn and support the cause.

 Meet Lindi Campbell

 In December 2015, I was only 51 when a spot was discovered on the lower lobe of my right lung.
-I never smoked, was a very healthy eater and regular exerciser.
+I never smoked, was a very healthy eater, and regular exerciser.
 The nodule was found initially on a routine x-ray.
-A CT scan, a PET scan, and a follow-up CT scan over a period of 18 months showed some growth, but tests were still inconclusive.
+A CT scan, a PET scan, and more follow-up CT scans over a period of 18 months showed some growth, but tests were still inconclusive.
 Lung cancer seemed out of the realm of possibility because I did not fit the typical stereotype of a lung cancer patient.